carstenbauer/JuliaHLRS25/exercises/Day1/1_onboarding/cluster.md

 1. Load the modules for this course:

     ```
-    module load julia
-    module load nvidia/nvhpc    # for MPI/CUDA (not needed today)
+    module load juliahpc
-    module load compiler/nvidia # for MPI/CUDA (not needed today)
+    module load mpi/openmpi    # for MPI (not needed today → Friday)
     ```

-2. Inside of the workshop directory `$SCRATCH/JuliaHLRS24` (you should still be there), start Julia with `julia --project`.
+2. Inside of the workshop directory `$SCRATCH/JuliaHLRS25` (you should still be there), start Julia with `julia --project`.
     - The `--project` flag is important and tells Julia to use the local Julia environment of the workshop.
-You can use it anywhere inside of `JuliaHLRS24`, including its subdirectories.
+You can use it anywhere inside of `JuliaHLRS25`, including its subdirectories.

 3. The following Julia commands should work now: